 Closing Costs — these are fees you will have to pay with a cash-out refinance.
 While there may be many cash benefits, make sure to include closing costs into your evaluation.

-Longer Term — it’s typical with a cash-out refi to reset your mortgage to a longer term than your original home loan.
+Longer Term — it’s typical with a cash-out refinance to reset your mortgage to a longer term than your original home loan.
 That means you will extend your mortgage beyond the original term.

-Higher Rates — it’s possible your cash-out refi rate will be lower than your current mortgage rate, but you may get a higher rate than a traditional refinance.
+Higher Rates — it’s possible your cash-out refinance rate will be lower than your current mortgage rate, but you may get a higher rate than a traditional refinance.